Skip to main content

 1. Are letters of reference required?

-Yes, all applicants must arrange to have three (and no more than three) letters of reference submitted on their behalf.
+Yes.
+All applicants must arrange to have three (and no more than three) letters of reference submitted on their behalf.
 Please see the detailed instructions in the funding opportunity and on the NIH Director's Pioneer Award website.

 2. What is the difference between a letter of reference and a letter of support?